-By definition, Pre-Arrangement or Pre-Need is when a person takes care of their funeral arrangements, by meeting with their funeral director, who will placing their wishes in writing in advance of death occurring.
-To better assist you in answering your questions about Pre-Arrangement and available options, you can click here to download a free copy of our A Guide To Pre-Arrangement Options and Pre-Planning Funerals.
+To better assist you in answering your questions about Pre-Arrangement and available options, you can click here to download a free copy of our “Guide to Pre-Arrangement Options and Pre-Planning Funerals.”
 This guide covers numerous areas of items to consider when discussing pre-arranged funeral plans.

-If you would like to begin your pre-arrangement online, please click here and you will be taken to a fillable/downloadable form which you can then forward to us.
+If you would like to being your pre-arrangement online, please click here and you will be taken to a fillable/downloadable form which you can then forward to us.
 Once we receive it, one of our funeral directors will contact you.

 Many people plan for life events such as weddings and vacations well in advance, but many people do not plan for something that is certain to happen, their funeral.
 While most people do not want to think about their own mortality, the time to pre-plan your funeral is now.
 The primary advantages of pre-arranging your funeral is to relieve the burden on your loved ones in an already emotional time, and to ensure your funeral is carried out according to your wishes, eliminating the task of second-guessing what you would have wanted.
 Taking the time now to arrange your funeral is one less thing your loved ones will need to worry about once you’ve passed.
 Pre-planning and pre-paying your funeral is one of the most thoughtful gifts you can give to your family.

-Planning for the future ~ you planned for your first home, you planned for your children’s college, you planned family vacations, you made your will, you planned for your financial security, planning your final wishes is the next step.
+You planned for your first home, you planned for your children’s college, you planned family vacations, you made your will, you planned for your financial security, planning your final wishes is the next step.
 You ensure that personal records are organized and easy for your survivors to locate.

-Spare Your Family ~ by planning your funeral arrangements in advance, you spare your family the anxiety of making funeral arrangements.
+by planning your funeral arrangements in advance, you spare your family the anxiety of making funeral arrangements.
 You can eliminate worry and doubt.

-You’ll gain peace of mind ~ You will gain peace of mind when you pre-arrange.
+You will gain peace of mind when you pre-arrange.
 You ensure that your wishes are known, and you protect your loved ones from having to make difficult decisions at one of the most trying times in their lives.

-It’s a practical choice ~ Hundreds of thousands of people like you have completed all arrangements for their funerals because pre-arrangement is an essential part of overall estate planning.
+Hundreds of thousands of people like you have completed all arrangements for their funerals because pre-arrangement is an essential part of overall estate planning.

-Your family can be included ~ you, together with your family can plan your final wishes and you can personalize your wishes to reflect your unique personality.
+You, together with your family can plan your final wishes and you can personalize your wishes to reflect your unique personality.

 You have some options when making the decision to pre-arrange.
 You can choose to give us a call, make an appointment to visit with one of our Funeral Directors or you can begin your pre-arrangement online through our website.
 We can also arrange to meet with you at a location of your choosing, such as your home or even over lunch.
 We encourage you to bring a close family member or friend with you.